How Do Charcoal Starters Work?

 • Tools: Use long-handled tongs or tools to manipulate charcoal.

-See also What Is The Ideal Temperature For Grilling?
+See also What Is The Function Of A Portable Grill Stand?

 Placement and Supervision